Spacetoon

 The Spacetoon company has had two now-defunct channels in the Arab world, Space Power TV and Spacetoon English.

-The main Indonesian channel began airing on 24 March 2005 in Jakarta.
-It later became NET., and its broadcast remains on satellite television.
-Currently, there are three Spacetoon channels in Indonesia: Spacetoon, Space Shopping and Spacetoon Plus.
+In Indonesia, the main channel began airing on 24 March 2005 in Jakarta.
+It later became NET., and its broadcast remained on satellite television until 2023.
+There are two now-defunct Spacetoon channels in Indonesia: Spacetoon and Spacetoon Plus.
 In India, Spacetoon India exists as licensing company, but not as a separate TV channel.
 In South Korea, Spacetoon launched in 2005 but has since closed down.
+In Ukraine, Spacetoon Malyatko was launched as a replacement for Malyatko TV on 31 December 2009 until it reverted back on 25 March 2010.
+In Turkey, Spacetoon Turkey released Spacetoon Go app on 12 December 2024, and launched its TV channel on 13 January 2025.

-Spacetoon is currently broadcast in 22 countries, and has an audience of over 130 million viewers.
+Spacetoon is currently broadcast in 23 countries, and has an audience of over 130 million viewers.

 History

-Arab world

 In 1999, Bahrain Radio and Television Corporation officially signed an agreement to broadcast a children's cartoon channel.
-On 15 March 2000, Spacetoon officially launched, but as a seven-hour block.
-Spacetoon continued to air this way until the contract ended on 12 January 2002, according to a statement issued by the Ministry.
-Later, in 2004, Spacetoon moved its headquarters to Dubai and was established as an independent channel on Nilesat running 24/7.
+On 15 March 2000, Spacetoon began test broadcasting as a seven-hour block on Bahrain TV.
+It continued to air this way until the contract ended on 12 January 2002, according to a statement issued by the Ministry.
+Later, in 2004, Spacetoon moved its headquarters to Dubai and was established as an independent television channel on Nilesat.

 In the Arab world, the majority of programs are dubbed in modern standard Arabic.
-Spacetoon is closely affiliated with Venus Center, a Syrian dubbing company which has historically provided the Arabic dubbed versions of the programming.
+Spacetoon is very closely affiliated with Venus Center, a Syrian dubbing company which has historically provided the Arabic dubbed versions of the programming, and whose voice actors usually were the announcers for the shows between the years 2000–2015.
 Using modern standard Arabic in dubbing played a crucial role in maintaining the use of the dialect in childhood, which was especially significant given the context of emerging spoken Arabic dialects.